unixorn/zsh-quickstart-kit/Readme.md

 Let the quickstart's `.zshrc` configure `bindkey` setup and alias expansion.
 This is the default behavior.

+##### zqs disable-omz-plugins

+Set the quickstart to not include any oh-my-zsh plugins from the standard plugin list.
+Loading omz plugins can make terminal startup significantly slower.

+##### zqs enable-omz-plugins

+Sets the quickstart to include the oh-my-zsh plugins from the standard plugin list.

 ##### zqs-disable-ssh-key-listing

 Don't print the loaded `ssh` keys when creating a new session.